Also known as: Common, Star or Mouse-ear Chickweeds, Winterweed

 - Governed by: Moon

 Chickweed can be tossed into salads, grilled in butter, added to eggs and used in your green drinks.
-It is spinach like and can be a replacement for it.
+It is spinach like and can replace it in recipes.
 Try it in pesto for noodles or spread.
 It is nutritious and tasty.
 Chickweed contain high levels of flavonoids, vitamins, and minerals.
 These nutrients help fight free radicals that cause disease and chronic conditions.

 Health & Wellness

-When my children came down with chickenpox I remembered my mother telling me that chickweed would decrease the itching of this condition and I had to go on the hunt in our community to find some.
-That was the first time I began infusing the freshly picked weeds to bath the children.
+When my children came down with chickenpox I remembered my mother telling me that chickweed would decrease the itching of this condition.
+I had to go on a hunt in our community to find some.
+That was the begining of infusing this weed to bath the children.
 I now pick from a patch planted in our little garden to infuse with water for the cats water.
 It is useful for cats and hairballs!

 It is a healing herb and useful for constipation, wounds, eczema, insect bites, bruises, joints, inflammation and tension.

 A cup of Chickweed Tea before meals can slow down the bodies intake of fat so helps with weight loss.

 Traditional uses and properties of herbs are for educational purposes only.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Every attempt has been made for accuracy, but none is guaranteed.
 Any serious health concerns or if you are pregnant, you should always check with your health care practitioner before self-administering herbs.